 The following diagrams illustrate the role of NNRs in neuromodulation.
 In the illustration on the left, the release of a limited amount of acetylcholine from the interneuron causes the NNRs to release a limited amount of neurotransmitters across the synapse.
-In the illustration on the right, the release of more acetylcholine from the interneuron causes the NNRs to release a greater amount of neurotransmitters.
+In the illustration on the right, the release of more acetylcholine from the interneuron causes the NNRs to release the NNRs to release a greater amount of neurotransmitters.